Maikxx/weekly-nerd-1819/articles/UNIT_TESTING.md

 ## Example

 As mentioned previously, I recently came across a very good use case for unit testing in my own applications.
-Before that I thougth it was quite excessive and time consuming to write tests for all functionalities of your application, which I still sort of think is not always necessary, but oh well.
+Before that I thought it was quite excessive and time consuming to write tests for all functionalities of your application, which I still sort of think is not always necessary, but oh well.

 Let's assume you have the following piece of code in a lot of places throughout your application: \``{${array.join(', ')}}`\`, this piece turns an array into a PostgreSQL array input type.
 The more you know...